 We have tips and suggestions from our expert IGCSE teachers that can save your ship from sinking and help you sail it straight towards an A*.

 1) Challenge Yourself:

 Your only competition in the race of getting an A* in IGCSE is you, yourself.
 You need to be a better version of yourself which means you must challenge your current self to be a better future self.

 For this, you must challenge your skills by increasing the difficulty level of problems and practicals every time.
 To truly test your abilities, ask your tutors at Pasxcel to give you more difficult questions, we assure you we have plenty of those.

 For scoring an A* in IGCSE Physics you must watch out for errors students often commit and avoid them.
 You must know the difference between dependent and independent variables and you must be able to calculate what changeable variables you need.

 Often errors ever committed include Parallax Error and Zero Error.
 Ensure that you avoid them at every cost.

 Paper 1 and paper 2 of IGCSE Physics comprise of 40 MCQs each.
 Therefore, practice as many MCQs as you can.

 When you practice MCQs make sure you check your answers yourself.
-Moreover, lookup for the right answers to all the questions that you answer incorrectly.
+Moreover, look up the right answers to all the questions that you answer incorrectly.
 Also, mark them for revision later.